 Your donations can help us continue our vital work to support communities affected by this disaster.

-Islamic Relief Lebanon Country Director, Nidal Ali, said:
+Islamic Relief Lebanon Acting Country Director, Tariq Al Bizri, said:

-Our initial response will focus on handing out ready-to-eat meals, hygiene kits and health supplements to those who are most in need.
+Our initial response focused on handing out ready-to-eat meals, hygiene kits and health supplements to those who are most in need.
 We will support people who desperately need assistance.
 Many of the people live in public buildings such as schools, mosques and churches because their homes have been destroyed.

 Where donations to this emergency appeal meet the immediate needs of those affected we will use remaining funds for longer term relief to the communities affected by this emergency and then for other humanitarian relief within Lebanon.